What Is Joint Tenancy?

 Pros and Cons of Joint Tenancy

-Many people, particularly married couples and family members choose to own property as joint tenants because it is convenient and can help to ensure that if one co-owner dies, the other co-owner automatically gets full possession of the property.
+Many people, particularly married couples and family members, choose to own property as joint tenants because it is convenient and can help to ensure that if one co-owner dies, the other co-owner automatically gets full possession of the property.

-Of course, because of the right of survivorship inherent in joint tenancies, you are more limited when it comes to making decisions about who to leave your property to in a will as part of your estate planning.
+Of course, because of the right of survivorship inherent in joint tenancies, you are more limited when it comes to making decisions about whom to leave your property to in a will as part of your estate planning.
 If you own your home in joint tenancy with your wife, but you leave the house to your kids in your will, your wife would maintain ownership of the house despite the will.

 This could make figuring out the ownership of a property after losing a family member more complicated depending upon whether the state is a community property state or not.